-Shannon Dudley, associate professor of Ethnomusicology, holds a PhD from the University of California at Berkeley.
+Shannon Dudley, professor of Ethnomusicology, holds a PhD from the University of California at Berkeley.
 He teaches courses that include music of Latin America and the Caribbean, American popular music, Music and Community, Comparative Musicianship and Analysis, and graduate seminars in Ethnomusicology.
 He also directs the UW steeelband.

 Dudley has conducted research in Trinidad and Tobago, focusing on the history and music of steelbands.
 More recent research projects include the music of El Gran Combo, and salsa music in Puerto Rico generally, as well as Latino contributions to American popular music.
 His theoretical interests include nationalism, transculturation, and participatory music practices.

 His publications include Carnival Music in Trinidad (Oxford University Press, 2004), as well as Music From Behind the Bridge (Oxford University Press, 2008), a history of Trinidad steelband music, and numerous other articles on Caribbean music, including and "Judging by the Beat: Calypso vs. Soca," Ethnomusicology (1996), and “El Gran Combo, Cortijo, and the Musical Geography of Cangrejos/Santurce, Puerto Rico,” Journal of Caribbean Studies (2008).